 As there were no new nominations, the only other agenda item to was to have been to reappoint Katie Atkinson as a trustee.
 It was her turn to ‘retire’ under a rotation system, despite serving only 2 years of a normal 3 year term.

 The trustees looked at the practicalities of holding an election by post and email.
 They concluded that a postal vote would be difficult to run efficiently, cheaply and fairly.
 They also considered the Charity Commission guidance on cancelling AGMs and the context of the currently 4 out of 5 filled trustee posts.
 As a compromise, the board decided to hold the meeting but waive the requirement for Katie to retire this year.
-This avoids a vote but still puts the team up for scrutiny.
+This avoided a vote but still put the team up for scrutiny.

-We hope members will understand this choice, which was not made lightly.
+We hope members understand this choice, which was not made lightly.
 We welcome your questions or comments about it.

 The board will strive to work on issues relating to voting members, with the goal of proposing one or more solutions to members next year.